Tomcariello/Squids/Readme.txt

     *Fix the camera.
 Why does everything rotate & fall apart when shooting?
 (Z-positioning had to be locked on the player.
 This is fixed)

+    *Create *one* enemy with behavior, attack pattern & power level.
+    *Allow for shooting in 7 directions (every way but down) *Kill bullets when they hit a GROUND object

     Fix the camera.
 Why is everything so small in the editor?
     Fix the camera.
 Prevent camera tracking until a certain threshold is reached (ie. don't move the camera the instant the squid jumps)
-    Fix jump parameters to adjust the look & feel Allow for shooting in 6-8 directions

 V.02: Proof of Concept
-    Create *one* enemy with behavior, attack pattern & power level.

     Create Health meter indicating when squid takes damage Create damage system so shots will kill Enemies Create 2-4 additonal enemies with different behaviors, attack patterns & power levels